bfidatadigipres/STORA/README.md

 The first uses Electronic Programme Guide (EPG) data downloaded daily from PATV Metadata Services Ltd. From this a recording schedule is generated for each channel, the script loops over this schedule starting/stopping until no more remain.
 Should programme's duration extend, such as for live events, scripts update new schedule timings and the recording script sees this modification time change and refreshes the recording script which alters the stop/start times accordingly.
 This script runs until all items on the schedule have completed recording then exits.
 A new version of the script is restarted from crontab the following day just before midnight.

-The second script uses the channel's UDP EIT data to download the current airing programme's EventID, and the RunningStatus number for (4 is running, 1 is not running).
+The second script uses the channel's UDP EIT data to download the current airing programme's EventID, and the RunningStatus number (4 is running, 1 is not running).
 When an EventID changes and that programme has a RunningStatus '4' then the script stops the existing recording and starts the next.
-The EIT data also supplies remaining start time and duration information to assist with creating the correct folder path for the recording to be placed in.
+The EIT data also supplies start time and duration information to assist with creating the correct folder path for the recording to be placed in.
 This script runs on an infite loop that can be stopped using a control.json document.

 ### Dependencies

 These scripts are run from Ubuntu 20.04LTS server and rely upon various Linux command line programmes.
 These include: rsync, flock, pgrep, cat, echo, basename, dirname, find, date...
 You can find out more about these programmes by launching the manual (man rsync) or by calling the help page (rsync --help).

-Several open source softwares and Python packages (in addition to Python standard library) are used.
+Several open source softwares and Python packages are used, in addition to Python standard library.
 Please follow the links below for installation guidance:
 FFmpeg Version 4+ - https://ffmpeg.org/
 VLC Version 3+ - https://videolan.org
 MediaInfo V19.09 + - https://mediaarea.net/mediainfo